jillesvangurp/es-kotlin-client/manual/crud-support.md

 ```

-You can't index an object twice unless you opt in to it being overwritten.
+You cannot index an object twice unless you opt in to it being overwritten.

 ```kotlin
 val id = "first"